 FIGURE 3.
-(Patankar et al. 2001.)
-Equilibrium height as a function of shear Reynolds number for $\rho_p = 1.01\,\mathrm{g\,cm^{-3}}$ .
+(Patankar et al. 2001).
+Equilibrium height as a function of shear Reynolds number for $\rho_p = 1.01 \text{ g cm}^{-3}$ .
 This curve was found first in the dynamic simulations of Choi & Joseph (2001).
-The turning points and the unstable branch were determined by the method of constrained simulation (see § 4).
-The solutions are unique for R < 13 and R > 22; between, there are two stable and one unstable solutions.
+The turning points and the unstable branch were determined by the method of constrained simulation (see §4).
+The solutions are unique for R < 13 and R < 22; between, there are two stable and one unstable solutions.

 FIGURE 4.
-Family of lift curves at steady state for different values of R. The lift curves can be anti-symmetrically extended into 6 cm < y < 12 cm.
+Family of lift curves at steady state for different values of R. The lift curves can be anti-symmetrically extended into $6 \text{ cm} < y_p < 12 \text{ cm}$ .
 The equilibrium points for $R_G = 12.7$ on these lift curves are those satisfying (4.1) for which the hydrodynamic lift balances the buoyant weight.
-The locus of such equilibrium points $y_e$ vs. R are represented in the curve shown in figure 5.
+The locus of such equilibrium points $y_e vs. R$ are represented in the curve shown in figure 5.

-and stable equilibria.
-The behaviour of particles at unstable equilibria is, in a sense, the opposite of stable equilibria (cf. figures 12 and 13) and there are more subtle differences.
+subtle differences.
 We will indicate the unstable equilibria by dotted lines as in figures 4 and 5.

-Neutrally buoyant particles are also in a buoyant-weight/lift balance, but both are zero.
-Freely moving neutrally buoyant particles also migrate to an equilibrium (Segré-Silberberg) position, which is determined by wall effects and shear gradients.
+Neutrally buoyant particles are also in a buoyant-weight / lift balance, but both are zero.
+Freely moving neutrally buoyant particles also migrate to an equilibrium (Segrè Silberberg) position, which is determined by wall effects and shear gradients.
+It is very important to frame the analysis of migration and lift relative to the position of equilibrium, a point at which the lift must change its sign.

 FIGURE 5.
-Lift vs. y for R = 20 and $R_G = 9.8$ for the steady forward motion of a circular particle in Poiseuille flow.
+Lift vs. $y_p$ for R = 20 and $R_G = 9.8$ for the steady forward motion of a circular particle in Poiseuille flow.
 The equilibrium points are the places where the lift balances the buoyant weight for $\rho_p = 1.01\rho_f$ ; there are two stable points and one unstable.
 The picture is anti-symmetric with respect to the centreline and the graph shows that a region near the centre is unstable.